Are LLMs Ready for Neural-integrated Mechanistic Modeling? A Benchmark and Agentic Framework

-\textbf{Memory Mechanism.} At each generation step $g$, the memory contains (1) a population of top-$k$ best models $P^g$ across all historical runs, along with their evaluation results (2) the historical error messages $Err^{g}$ from all previously failed models, and (3) the most recently generated reflection $R^{g-1}$ in the last iteration.
-These provide rich contextual information for the modeling agent to reason and evolve over the successive iterations.
+Then, we select the node to expand by lexicographically minimizing the following tuple, where the priority is given in the listed order:

-\textbf{Code RAG Database.} To further enrich the agent’s context, we introduce an external code RAG database $D_{code}$ that allows it to proactively retrieve useful code snippets. $D_{code}$ contains the code snippets collected from the relevant literature in the past five years.
-Formally, the code snippets are extracted by $E^g = h(D_{code}, R^{g-1})$, where the reflection at the last step $R^{g-1}$ is used as the query prompt, and the code snippets $E^g \subset D_{code}$ will be returned.
-Detailed setups are provided in Appendix~\ref{appendix:rag}.
+\textbf{Context Assembly.} At each generation step $g$, NIMMGen assembles contextual information from multiple sources.
+Specifically, the context includes: (1) the task description and skeleton code in the system prompt; (2) the parent node result and sibling node results associated with the currently expanded node $v$; (3) a population of top-$k$ historical mechanistic models, along with their evaluation results; and (4) historical error messages from previously failed models.
+Together, these sources provide rich contextual signals for the agent to reason over prior successes and failures, support branch-level exploration, and guide subsequent model refinement.